-OMNI Hospitals with its vast pool of internationally qualified doctors ensures that you get the best resource in each medical speciality to offer you the best possible treatment options.
-Our medical fraternity represents over 55 medical specialities and the Find a Doctor section of this website offers you their profiles.
+OMNI Hospitals with its vast pool of internationally qualified doctors ensures that you get the best resource in each medical specialty to offer you the best possible treatment options.
+Our medical fraternity represents over 55 medical specialties and the Find a Doctor section of this website offers you their profiles.
 We request you to fill in the request information form so that we can refer you to the appropriate doctor and location.

 Step 3: 48 hour response time